Labour Day parade

 Victory parades: VE and VJ days

-The following day in Christchurch unions organised a victory parade from Latimer to Cathedral squares, where marchers sang patriotic ditties.
-People sang and danced, kissed strangers, and engaged in street theatre.
-Similar scenes followed the surrender of Japan (VJ Day) on 15 August 1945, although in Auckland too much celebratory booze led to bottle throwing and people being hurt.
+The following day in Christchurch, unions organised a victory parade from Latimer to Cathedral squares, where marchers sang patriotic ditties.
+People also danced, kissed strangers, and engaged in street theatre.
+Similar scenes followed the surrender of Japan (VJ Day) on 15 August 1945, although in Auckland too much celebratory booze led to bottle throwing in which people were hurt.